systemd/zram-generator/README.md

 ### Rust

 The second purpose of this program is to serve as an example of a systemd generator in rust.
-Details are still being figured out.

 ### Installation